-If the reasons for the account suspension aren’t addressed — if you don’t remedy the situation — the issuer will likely close your account.
+If the reasons for the account suspension aren’t addressed and you don’t remedy the situation, the issuer will likely close your account altogether.

 The most serious type of negative account change is account closure, also known as account revocation.
 Account closures are usually permanent.